 - Toggle it off under Microsoft Defender Firewall, depending on your network.

 - Navigate to Virus & threat protection and click on Manage settings.

 - Turn off Tamper Protection and Real-time protection.

-As is the case with Windows 10, you might be unable to make these changes if you are connected to a network due to applicable network policy settings, in which case you should contact your network administrator.
+As with Windows 10, you might be unable to make these changes if you are connected to a network due to applicable network policy settings.
+You should contact your network administrator.

 Within the Windows Security window, you can also adjust or manage other settings related to cybersecurity protection, tamper protection, and more.

 How to permanently turn Windows Defender off: Advanced hacks

 Because of security updates, simply turning off Defender in your computer’s panel may not suffice.